Adam262/wikiviews/README.md

 ## Performance

+A V2 optimization would be to cache requests.

 ## Security

-All Wikipedia endpoints used are accesible without authentication.
-For simplicity, V1 of this project is also accessible without auth.
-A V2 could implement auth.
+Given all Wikipedia endpoints used are accesible without authentication, V1 of this project is also accessible without auth.

 There is rate-limiting at 20 requests per second.

 ## Availability

 V1 of this project runs as a single web server.
 If deployed to production, we would use a load-balancer and multiple replicas to ensure high availability.
-There is a /healthcheck endpoint that may be used for Kubernetes liveness and readiness probes.
+There is a `/healthcheck` endpoint that may be used for Kubernetes liveness and readiness probes.